Southern California Criminal Defense Trial & Fraud Defense | Court of Appeals Attorney

 - 2010 retrial resulted in a hung jury of the RICO charges, not guilty of the VICAR charges, and guilty only of felony possession of ammunition.
 Defendant avoided multiple life sentences and received six years.

-- 12 Writs of Habeas Corpus pending in State and Federal Court, including life cases and special circumstances cases.
+- Over 25 Writs of Habeas Corpus handled in State and Federal Court, including life cases without opportunity for parole, capital writ of habeas cases and special circumstances cases.

 - Achieved reversal of conviction in two separate life conviction cases in 2010 and 2011 in the Orange County Superior Court after an evidentiary hearing in habeas matters.